hindu-comm/weblogs/manasataramgini/2018/07/2018-07-12_the-ghost-in-the-tattered-gattermann.md

 derivative of a sesterterpenoid with four sulfurs in a tandem linear linkage.”

-Lootika excitedly: “vallabhatama\! hear that\! the sesterterpenoid with epitetrathio linkage\!”
-Somakhya: “varārohe\! does it not have your mind racing?
+Lootika excitedly: “vallabhatama! hear that! the sesterterpenoid with epitetrathio linkage!”
+Somakhya: “varārohe! does it not have your mind racing?
 From whence? from whence?”

 Vidrum continued the relay undistracted by his friends’ excitement: